stratifIAD/unet-pytorch/README.md

     - Manual annotation refinement using deep learning attention mechanisms and visual explainability features from DL models.
     - Evaluate the impact of context information and antibodies on the DL performance.

-## Data available
+## Dataset
 Properties of the datasets used in the study.
-For details about the sampling protocols and data augmentation please refer to the article.
+For details about the sampling protocols and data augmentation please refer to the [article](https://export.arxiv.org/abs/2302.08511).

 |   **Dataset 1**   |   **Dataset 2**   |
 |:-----------------:|:-----------------:|